Cherry Pie with Frozen Cherries

 The filling

-The homemade cherry pie filling is cooked and cooled before adding to the pie.
-Combine the frozen cherries, cornstarch, lemon zest, lemon juice, almond extract, sugar, and salt in a large saucepan.
+- Combine the frozen cherries, cornstarch, lemon zest, lemon juice, sugar, almond extract, and salt in a large saucepan.
+Cook over low heat until the cherries release their liquid.

 Assembling